-^{}Using the Market-Based Approach, purchased electricity certified by the Renewable Energy Guarantees of Origin (REGO) scheme demonstrates electricity has been generated from renewable sources and as such has a carbon intensity of zero.
+Using the Market-Based Approach, purchased electricity certified by the Renewable Energy Guarantees of Origin (REGO) scheme demonstrates electricity has been generated from renewable sources and as such has a carbon intensity of zero.
+There was a reduced level of onsite renewable energy generation in 2024 due to a technical fault at Liddeston solar array.